vmware-archive/node-examples/put-all/README.md

 await region.clear()
 ```

-For more complex use cases deleting of data from regions, many users will use the GemFire Function Service and develop a server side function to handle these cases.
-Optionally server side regions can configure expiration as another method from deleting data automatically.
+For more complex use cases deleting data from regions, many users will use the GemFire Function Service and develop a server side function to handle these cases.
+Optionally server side regions can configure expiration as another method for deleting data automatically.

 ## Clean Up the Local Development Environment